ironbar/hungry_geese/reports/04_Modeling.md

 The solution is to add new agents more frequently, for example each 50 elo points.

+#### Using all the available time

+In the rules it is said that we have 1 second per movement and also aditional 60 seconds.

+I have made a test on a notebook on Kaggle and the current agents (for example rhaegar) use less than 4 ms to take a decision.
+Thus there is a lot of spare time to improve the decision.

+On the past I have tried using data augmentation, but the improvement is not very big.
+I think it is much more interesting to use an ensemble of agents to predict the value of each action.
+I'm currently using around 2 MB of size, so I could add up to 50 models.

+I should automate the process of creating this ensemble agent because otherwise it will be very cumbersome to copy the weights of all the models by hand.

 ### Results

 I have been able to train an agent WallBreaker over 1500 at the first experiment, a clear sign that